pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain2.md

 It's a very cool website.
 Yeah, thank you very much.

+### `OP_RETURN` statements

-student8: So with the information, if I spend enough gas fee, I could write information on the blockchain.
+student8: So with the information, if I spend enough gas fee, **I could write information on the blockchain.**

-student2: Yeah, you can, the more data you put into those OP return statements, the bigger your transaction is going to be and the higher fee you'll have to pay.
-But there's actually, there was a recent war in Bitcoin about whether to increase the limit of this OP return.
+student2: Yeah, **you can, the more data you put into those `OP_RETURN` statements, the bigger your transaction is going to be and the higher fee you'll have to pay**.
+But there's actually, there was a recent war in Bitcoin about whether to increase the limit of this `OP_RETURN`.
 Because if you make the limit, if you remove the limit, then you could just put arbitrary data on the blockchain.
 Which most people don't want because then you could have terabytes of blockchain size where people are just putting images and anything onto the blockchain.
 But you could.
 Like it's consensus valid.
 Yeah.

+---

+**Gemini: "OP return statements bitcoin"**

+`OP_RETURN` is a Bitcoin scripting opcode that allows users to store up to 80 bytes of arbitrary, non-monetary data directly on the blockchain.
+These outputs are "provably unspendable," meaning they cannot be spent, thus reducing clutter in the UTXO (Unspent Transaction Output) set, though they are stored in full nodes.

+**Key Details About `OP_RETURN`**

+- **Function**: It marks a transaction output as invalid, allowing for the attachment of data (metadata, hash proof, or protocol messages) without creating a UTXO entry.
+- **Data Limit**: Standardly limited to 80 bytes, though proposals and future updates (e.g., Bitcoin Core v30) aim to modify or remove this limit.
+- **Use Cases**:
+  - **Data Storage**: Embedding messages, document hashes, or proofs of existence.
+  - **Tokenization**: Used by protocols like Runes to record token issuance and transfer data.
+- **Pruning**: Since these outputs cannot be spent, nodes can prune (discard) them to save space, reducing the long-term resource burden on the network.
+- **Alternatives**: Prior to `OP_RETURN`, users used provably unspendable outputs (like 0 satoshis or complex scripts) that bloated the UTXO set.

+`OP_RETURN` provides a cleaner way to store data on the blockchain compared to older methods, as it ensures the data is easily ignored by miners and nodes during transaction verification.

+---

 prof: That's actually the point.
 I mean, we come to a tutorial and when you learn about writing smart contracts on Ethereum, this is where you can put a lot of information, more information on the blockchain.